mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 The video window can be a standard AVKit window.
 Floating playback controls should not be used as they would interact with the interactive localization features.
 If using AVKit, use [inline](https://developer.apple.com/documentation/avkit/avplayerviewcontrolsstyle/inline) controls.

 When a user clicks on the video (not the video controls) it begins a localization action.
-All localization actions initiate by the video player should immediately pause video playback.
+All localization actions initiated by the video player should immediately pause video playback.
 Localization actions [initiated by the remote app](UDP_Remote_Protocol.md#incoming-commands) should NOT pause video playback.

 ### Selecting a localization